Classical Multiseparable Hamiltonian Systems, Superintegrability and Haantjes Geometry: structures for multiseparable systems in

 These integrals form three families of functions in involution: $\{H_1, H_2,H_3\}$, $\{H_1, H_2,H_4\}$, $\{H_1, H_3,H_5 \}$.
 The equations of the Haantjes chains associated are: $\bs{K}_{i}^{T} dH = dH_{i}$ $(i=1,\ldots,5)$, with the Haantjes operators

 \noi and

 We shall also take into account the integral

-which is not functionally independent with respect to the other ones; however, it will play a relevant role in the construction of separation coordinates.
+which is not functionally independent with respect to the other ones; however, it will play a relevant role in the construction of separating coordinates, as we shall see below.
 Imposing the chain equation $\bs{K}_{6}^{T} dH = dH_{6}$, we get the further Haantjes operator